reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     * Line 6: `commit()` transitions to a step.
     * Line 8: `exit()` halts the contract forever.

-    The next section includes an information button about the Reach programming language.
+    The next section explains these functions in more detail.
+For now, know that Reach programs (the *index.rsh* portion of your Reach DApp) are organized into four modes, and that `deploy`, `only`, `publish`, `commit`, and `exit` cause mode transitions.

 1. Run your DApp as the seller.
 Output should resemble the following: